cathyquan/Minesweeper/README.md

 # Minesweeper
 Developed a version of the classic Minesweeper game (http://minesweeperonline.com/) using object-oriented programming.
-Used SFML in the implementation of graphic user interface and windows control.
+Used the Simple Fast Multimedia Library (SFML) in the implementation of graphic user interface and windows control, which can be downloaded at https://www.sfml-dev.org/download/sfml/2.5.1/.

 The rules of the game are as follows:
 - There exists a board, which contains a grid of spaces.
 A space could be a mine, or not.
 The player clicks on a space, and it gets revealed.
 The goal of the game is to reveal all the spaces that are not mines, while avoiding the spaces that are.